stprvn/cp/README.md

-# contain practice and cp contest code
+# contains some projects and cp practices